 Senate, White House Seek Immigration Consensus

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 A bipartisan group of senators and officials from the Bush administration have been meeting behind closed doors for the last several weeks.
 They're trying to come up with an immigration bill that would, among other things, put in place a pathway to citizenship for some of the estimated 12 million immigrants in the U.S. illegally.
 Finding common ground, though, has proved difficult, as NPR's Brian Naylor reports.

-Among the toughest is who gets a work visa.
+BRIAN NAYLOR: Among the toughest is who gets a work visa.
 The Bush administration has proposed a point system for new immigrants, factoring in issues such as education, what kind of job the immigrant will have and for how long.
 Senate Majority Leader Harry Reid says he's inclined to support such a program.

-Republican Senator Mel Martinez of Florida says negotiators are trying to hash it out.
+NAYLOR: Republican Senator Mel Martinez of Florida says negotiators are trying to hash it out.

-Senate Minority Whip Trent Lott had some qualified optimism that all of the sticking points might be worked out.
+NAYLOR: Senate Minority Whip Trent Lott had some qualified optimism that all of the sticking points might be worked out.

-Brian Naylor, NPR News.
+NAYLOR: Brian Naylor, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.